RichardJohnNowell/Only-Analog-secondhand-records-/README.md

     </a>
 </div>
 <br>
-The second OA Listings page is for cassettes.
+The second OA Listings page is for Cassettes.
 A list of possible purchases is given with genuine researched web prices for a mix of genres.
-An image of a collection of cassettes is shown (taken by me at Plastic Wax).
+An image of a collection of cassettes which is shown was taken by me at Plastic Wax.
 It is hoped within future releases to have info and images for each track when clicked a track is clicked on.

 ### Blog